inaka/apns4erl/README.md

 ## Reconnection

 If network goes down or something unexpected happens the `gun` connection with APNs will go down.
-In that case `apns4erl` will send a message `{reconnecting, ServerPid}` to the client process, that means `apns4erl` lost the connection and it is trying to reconnect.
+In that case `apns_erlang` will send a message `{reconnecting, ServerPid}` to the client process, that means `apns_erlang` lost the connection and it is trying to reconnect.
 Once the connection has been recover a `{connection_up, ServerPid}` message will be send.

 We implemented an *Exponential Backoff* strategy.
 We can set the *ceiling* time adding the `backoff_ceiling` variable on the `config` file.
 By default it is set to 10 (seconds).